CrayLabs/SmartSim/doc/api/controller.rst

-As it stands today, the TOML interface allows users more flexibility with the Controller as targets can have different settings.
+As it stands today, the TOML interface allows users more flexibility with the Controller as ensembles can have different settings.

 There is a hierarchy of specification that goes as
 follows:
     - initialization of the controller
     - experiment level (under ``[control]`` table)
-    - target level (under ``[control.some_target]`` table)
+    - ensemble level (under ``[control.some_ensemble]`` table)

 This means that the arguments in the initialization of the Controller will override any settings under the control table.
-Likewise, the settings under the ``[control]`` table will override any settings under target specific tables.
+Likewise, the settings under the ``[control]`` table will override any settings under ensemble specific tables.